 Future of Privacy Forum’s Best Practices page is a central repository for privacy-related guidance documents, reports, codes of conduct, and other resources that can help you navigate complex issues and implement initiatives in privacy-protective ways.

 National Telecommunications & Information Administration | Jul 2012

 As chartered by the White House’s “Consumer Privacy Bill of Rights,” the NTIA-convened privacy multistakeholder process to develop a code of conduct in order to provide transparency in how companies providing applications and interactive services for mobile devices that handle personal data.

-Office of the Privacy Commissioner of Canada - Seizing Opportunity: Good Privacy Practices for Mobile Apps (Oct.
-2012)
+Office of the Privacy Commissioner of Canada | Oct 2012

 The Office of the Privacy Commissioner of Canada and the Offices of the Information and Privacy Commissioner of Alberta and British Columbia released joint best practices guidance for designing and developing mobile apps.